 Here is an example from the film Hot Fuzz:

 "He was a hero at his last police station.
 He once shot a robber with a Kalashnikov."

-(In this example, the phrase "with a Kalashnikov" (a type of assault rifle) is a squinting modifier.
-It is not clear whether it pertains to "he " or "the robber.")
-(This is taken from the film "Hot Fuzz.")
+In this example, the adverbial phrase with a Kalashnikov (a type of assault rifle) is a misplaced modifier.
+It cannot be squinting because there is nothing to its right.
+However, it is unclear whether it pertains to shot or a robber.